fvclaus/vsc-sort-json-array/README.md

 For older vscode versions: Opening the sort module in another tab only works properly if preview mode is disabled.
 Set `workbench.editor.enablePreview` to `false`.
 There is also some simple module management, including delete and rename functionality.
 New sort module will always be named `sort.xx.ts`.

 Technical: Sort modules are stored in the global storage path location for this extension.
 This is a folder in your vs code config location.

+### Selecting array manually
+Selecting an array works well with the `editor.action.smartSelect.grow` keyboard shortcut or a simliar expand-selection shortcut.

 If you wish to contribute, check out the [contributing guidelines](./CONTRIBUTING.md).